yanhan2017/Academic-Matchmaking/README.md

 ## 5. Design
 The dashboard has six widgets in total.

-### *The First Three Widgets: Top Publications, Universities and Faculties*
+### *Widgets 1 - 3: Top Publications, Universities and Faculties*
 The first three tell users what are the top publications, faculties and universities most relevant to the keyword they are interested in.
 The user can choose a keyword from the “Choose Keyword” dropdown menu on top of the page.
 They can also narrow down the year range using the slider bar if they don’t want all-time data.
 The basic information about top publications, universities and faculties are then displayed in tables in the first, second and third widget respectively.

-### *The Fourth Widget: Faculty Info on a Particular Professor*
+### *Widget 4: Faculty Info on a Particular Professor*
 If users want to get more information about a particular faculty they are interested in, they can choose a faculty from the dropdown menu on top of the fourth widget, then it will display information about the faculty such as affiliations and position/title, along with their photo.

-### *The Fifth Widget: Add/Delete User’s Favorite Professors in a Table*
+### *Widget 5: Add/Delete Favorite Professors*
 The fifth widget allows the users to add and delete their favorite faculties in a temperate table.
 Duplicated ones are not allowed.
 Then they can see how close they are related to these faculties through co-authorship in the sixth widget.

-### *The Sixth Widget: A Node Graph Showing the Students’ “Distance” to their Favorite Professors*
+### *Widget 6: An Interactive Co-authoship Graph*
-In order to see how close the students’ current advisors are to the ones they have interest in, they need to choose their current advisor (or any faculty who can recommend them) from the dropdown menu in the sixth widget, then it will display a graph showing how their advisor is connected to their favorite faculties through co-authorship.
+In order to see how close the students are to their favorite faculties, they need to choose their current advisor (or any faculty who can recommend them) from the dropdown menu in the sixth widget, then it will display a graph showing how their advisor is connected to their favorite faculties through co-authorship.
 If the advisor is close to one of the favorite faculties, the user might have a better chance of getting into the favorite faculty’s lab.